tatpongkatanyukul/Collaborative/Unit202.md

   * Patient-centric exposures focus on traits intrinsic to a group of patients.
 These can include demographic traits (e.g., gender) or medical comorbidities (e.g., diabetes).
   * Episode-centric exposures are transient conditions requiring a discrete treatment course (e.g., sepsis).
-  * Encounter-centric exposures refer to a single intervention (e.g. arterial line placement).
+  * Encounter-centric exposures refer to a single intervention (e.g., arterial line placement).
 Although encounter-specific exposures tend to be simpler to isolate, the choice of exposure should be determined by the specific hypothesis under investigation.

 ### Outcome of Interest